Also see: Women in American History.

-Deborah Sampson Gannett (1760-1827) – She signed up for the 4th Massachusetts Regiment under an assumed male name, becoming the first woman to enlist as a soldier in the American army.
-After being wounded nineteen months later, she received an honorable medical discharge and, later, a military pension.
+Deborah Sampson Gannett (1760-1827) – She signed up for the 4th Massachusetts Regiment under an assumed male name, becoming the first woman to enlist in the American army.
+After being wounded 19 months later, she received an honorable medical discharge and a military pension.

 Charlotte Perkins Gilman (1860-1935) – Writer and lecturer on women’s role in society, she was a leading feminist theorist and instrument of change.

 Emma Goldman (1869-1940) An outspoken feminist, pacifist, and lecturer, Goldman founded Mother Earth newspaper and was noted for her radicalism in aiding the world’s oppressed.

 Sarah Moore Grimke (1792-1873) and Angelina Emily Grimke (1805-1879) – Sisters from a wealthy slave-owning family in South Carolina, they were the only white southerners to be leaders in the American Anti-Slavery Society.
 In an 1838 abolitionist speech before the Massachusetts State Legislature, Angelina became the first American woman to address a legislative body.

 Pearl Hart, aka Pearl Bywater, Pearl Taylor, Mrs. L.P.
 Keele (1871-19??) – Born as Pearl Taylor of French descent in Lindsay, Ontario, Canada, this petite and attractive young girl would grow up to become one of the only female stagecoach robbers in the American West.

 Sarah Winnemucca Hopkins (1841?-1891) – The first Native American woman known to secure a copyright and publish in the English language.
 Her book, Life Among the Piutes: Their Wrongs and Claims, is an autobiographical account of her people during their first forty years of contact with explorers and settlers.